-It’s best to let a Professional perform an extraction in a sterile environment using special tools and healing techniques such as Low Level Light Therapy (LLLT) Healite II or acne-peels and cosmeceutical acne cleansers.
+It’s best to let a professional perform the extraction in a sterile environment using special tools and healing techniques such as Low-Level Light Therapy (LLLT) Healite II or acne-peels and cosmeceutical acne cleansers.

 So if a pimple is driving you to distracting, get a professional Dermal Clinician or Medically Qualified Skin Expert to assist you to avoid spreading bacteria or getting a systemic infection – as well as scars.
 (If it’s a bit late and you have acne scars, ask our Dermal Clinicians about CO2 laser treatments,”DOT Therapy“, Dermapen, peels or Fraxel treatments to smooth the skin.
 It’s an intensive treatment, but can reduce scars.)

 Are pimples typically the same – or are all pimples different?
 There are different TYPES of acne and pimples or blemishes.